-Ask HE: How Much Protein Do You Really Need?
+How Much Protein Do You Really Need?

-It is very possible to get your daily need from protein-rich foods -- meat, fish, eggs, dairy, beans, nuts and soy.
+It is very possible to get your daily need from protein-rich foods: meat, fish, eggs, dairy, legumes, nuts and soy products.
 Whole grains also provide a few extra grams of protein.
-Since many of these foods are meat-free, vegetarians can easily meet their needs, too.
+Since many of these foods are plant-based, vegetarians can easily meet their needs, too.

 3 ounces grilled chicken breast on 2 slices whole-wheat bread with lettuce, tomato and 2 tablespoons hummus